cacophony-wj/licentia_black/How-To-Run-Nemesis.md

 The tool can be rather inconsistent at times.
 Give it a good old College Try until it finally finishes up for whatever inexplicable reason.

-Sometimes it will never complete regardless of how many times you try and additional troubleshooting is needed. **In this case you will need to completely reset all relevant behavior files in the list and start again from scratch.** To do so, find the _KAIDAN Output_ folder (reference to a previous version of the list) and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.
+Sometimes it will never complete regardless of how many times you try and additional troubleshooting is needed.
+There are still options to fix this however!
+Find the _KAIDAN Output_ folder (reference to a previous version of the list) and delete **every file located inside,** then **refresh MO2** by striking the `F5` key.

-Next you must reinstall **every mod that includes custom behavior files.** These include all of the mods listed above, with the exception of "Retimed Hit Frame," which is a modification of vanilla files, not an actual separate mod.
-(I don't believe any particular options are needed but if so I will update this document.)

 Ensure that your _KAIDAN Output_ folder is still empty and launch _Nemesis_ a final time.
 It will prompt for your language -- make certain that it is English -- and you will need to check all the proper boxes again.
 Then update and run the tool once more.

-It is almost guaranteed to work this time.
+If this **STILL** does not work, you must reset all default behavior files by reinstalling the mod _Project New Reign - Nemesis Behavior Engine_ under the **SFW Animations** section of MO2.
+You can do this by simply right-clicking on it and choosing Reinstall.
+There shouldn't be any options you need to configure.
+It should be almost guaranteed to work this time.
+If it doesn't, I am stumped, and you will need to resort to Google.

 Once you do finish running _Nemesis_ successfully, **refresh MO2** with the `F5` key.